 Oftentimes an underlying problem of looseness or laxity of the hip joint is involved, causing instability of the hip joint.
 Regenerative Orthopedics treats the hip instability, because it tightens and strengthens the injured and lax structures, and regenerates the areas that need healing.
 The treatment actually gets to the root cause of the problem, and is effective at repairing the injured soft tissue, and resolving the problem.

 The injected solutions in Regenerative Orthopedic treatments draw immune cells and growth factors to the area in an effort to build new healthy soft tissue.
 The healing and repair boosts the body’s natural response of healing in soft-tissue injuries.
 The result is ligaments and tendons that are stronger, and no longer loose.
 The snapping and pain goes away, and the athlete can return to the sport they love.

 If the cause of Snapping Hip Syndrome is a torn labrum or cartilage, a more advanced technique of Regenerative Orthopedics, including Stem Cell Therapy and/or PRP, may be required.
-Labral tears respond well to these treatments, and cartilage can regenerate.
-If loose fragments are involved, the physician will need to determine whether or not surgical removal is necessary.
+Labral tears respond well to these treatments.
+And cartilage, if involved, can regenerate too.
+If loose fragments are an issue, the physician will need to determine whether or not surgical removal is necessary.

-Regenerative Orthopedic treatments for Snapping Hip Syndrome get to the root cause of the condition, specifically the damaged connective tissues like tendons ligaments, and labrum, and return you quickly to the activities you enjoy doing.
+Regenerative Orthopedic treatments for Snapping Hip Syndrome get to the root cause of the condition.
+Specifically, the damaged connective tissues like tendons ligaments, and labrum, can be repaired and healed.
+That means you return quickly to the sports and activities you enjoy doing.